StarsThu2016/tractor_private/README.md

 * Bug1: if first flayer deals QQQA, followers must play 2 pairs if he/she has.
 * Bug2: if first player deals 5566, followers can play 99QJ if he/she has 99AAAKQJ.

-## Ran's other modification
+## Ran's other modifications
-(1) Bugfix: if the first player is a special play, e.g. spades AK, the following player cannot cover by spades 99 (2) Bugfix: if a special play fails, the player plays the smallest bad component (3) Change background music to "find a friend".
+* Bugfix: if the first player is a special play, e.g. spades AK, the following player cannot cover by spades 99
+* Bugfix: if a special play fails, the player plays the smallest bad component
+* Change background music to "find a friend".

-## Existing bugs and future improvemnts
+## Bugs and future improvemnts
-(1) TRUMP 99 should not cover TRUMP AK
+* TRUMP 99 should not cover TRUMP AK
-(2) First flayer deals QQQA, follower has to play two pairs 99AA.
+* First flayer deals QQQA, follower has to play two pairs 99AA.
 Ideally, he/she just needs to play one pair.
-(3) First flayer deals 5566, follower has 99AAAKQJ and can play 99QJ.
+* First flayer deals 5566, follower has 99AAAKQJ and can play 99QJ.
 Ideally, he/she must play 99AA.
-(4) On the UI, the cards should be sorted so that the color is like "black-red-balck-red".
+* On the UI, the cards should be sorted so that the color is like "black-red-balck-red".

 ## Introduction
 Multiplayer online tractor game.
 Try it at https://orange-tractor.herokuapp.com/.